ungood/proxnix/README.md

 - Define a NixOS configuration using proxmox-nixos
 - Stand up a temporary test node to validate the configuration

-### 2. Nix Binary Cache Container Module
+### 2. Nix Github Runner

-Create a Nix module that deploys an LXC container running a simple Nix binary cache:
+Create a Nix module that creates a LXC container that can be used as a Github Private Runner.
+See [github-nix-ci](https://github.com/juspay/github-nix-ci)

-- Declarative configuration for the cache service
-- Support for updates via the module

-### 3. Automatic Host Updates

-Create a method for automatically updating Nix-managed hosts:

-- Scheduled or triggered rebuilds
+This is useful to me because my current nix-config repository cannot be built on a standard Github runner (it takes more than the provided 14 Gb of space).

-### 4. Migrate Existing Proxmox Node
+### 3. Migrate Existing Proxmox Node

 Safely migrate the existing Proxmox node to NixOS without data loss: